brianlimtt/TER-blog/blogs/2025-11-20-linear-regression-auto.md

 ![Scale-location Plot](images/scale_location_plot.png)
 > *This analysis demonstrates a straightforward application of linear regression to real-world vehicle data, showing how predictive modeling can help understand and forecast trends.*

+# 🚗 Auto Dataset Analysis — Scatterplot Matrix, Correlation Matrix, and Multiple Linear Regression

+## Table of Contents
+1. Introduction
+2. About the Dataset
+3. Cleaning the Data
+4. Scatterplot Matrix
+5. Correlation Matrix
+6. Multiple Linear Regression
+7. Key Findings
+8. Conclusion

+---

+## Introduction
+In this analysis, I explored the Auto dataset, which contains information on fuel efficiency (mpg), engine characteristics, vehicle weight, acceleration, model year, and country of origin.

+The goal of this project was to:
+- examine pairwise variable relationships
+- compute correlations
+- clean the dataset and remove missing values
+- build a multiple linear regression model predicting **mpg**
+- interpret statistical significance and trends

+This follows typical textbook regression questions but applied to a real dataset.

+---

+## About the Dataset
+The dataset includes the following variables:

+- mpg
+- cylinders
+- displacement
+- horsepower
+- weight
+- acceleration
+- year
+- origin
+- name

+The target variable is **mpg**, while all others serve as predictors or categorical identifiers.

+---

+## Cleaning the Data
+The raw dataset contained missing entries marked as `"?"`.
+These were converted into `NaN` values and dropped to form a clean analysis-ready dataset.

+All variables except `name` were converted to numeric types to prepare for correlation and regression analysis.

+After cleaning, we retained **392 complete observations**.

+---

+## Scatterplot Matrix
+A **seaborn pairplot** was used to generate a scatterplot matrix of all numerical variables.

+This visualization helps identify:
+- linear trends
+- outliers
+- nonlinear relationships
+- clusters
+- positive and negative correlations

+The pairplot clearly shows that **mpg decreases** as weight, displacement, horsepower, or cylinders increase.

+---

+## Correlation Matrix
+Next, a correlation matrix was computed using only numeric columns.

+Key observations:

+- **mpg** has strong negative correlations with
+  - weight (≈ -0.83)
+  - displacement (≈ -0.80)
+  - horsepower (≈ -0.78)
+  - cylinders (≈ -0.78)

+- Strong positive correlations exist between predictors, e.g.:
+  - displacement & cylinders (≈ 0.95)
+  - displacement & weight (≈ 0.93)

+This indicates **multicollinearity**, meaning many predictors carry redundant information.

+A heatmap was generated to visually show these relationships.

+---

+## Multiple Linear Regression
+A multiple linear regression model was fit with **mpg** as the response and all other numeric variables as predictors.

+### Model Performance:
+- R-squared: **0.821**
+- Adjusted R-squared: **0.818**
+- F-statistic: extremely significant

+This means the model explains **82%** of the variance in mpg.

+### Significant Predictors (p < 0.05):
+- displacement (positive coefficient)
+- weight (negative coefficient)
+- year (positive coefficient)
+- origin (positive coefficient)

+### Non-significant Predictors:
+- cylinders
+- horsepower
+- acceleration

+Because of multicollinearity, some variables become statistically insignificant once others are included in the model.

+### Notes:
+- Condition number was high (~8.6e4), confirming multicollinearity issues.
+- Weight had the strongest individual effect, with a large negative coefficient.

+---

+## Key Findings
+- Cars become more fuel-efficient over the years (positive coefficient for year).
+- Vehicles from certain origins (e.g., Japan, Europe) tend to have higher mpg.
+- Weight is the single strongest negative predictor of mpg.
+- High correlations between engine size variables lead to multicollinearity.
+- Even with multicollinearity, the model still provides strong predictive power.

+---

+## Conclusion
+This project combined visualization, data cleaning, correlation analysis, and multiple regression modeling into a complete statistical workflow.

+By exploring scatterplots, correlations, and model outputs, we gained a detailed understanding of which features drive fuel efficiency and how they interact.

+This mirrors the structure of advanced introductory regression problems, but executed with a real dataset and professional analysis tools.